TheThirdPillar/Identity/README.md

 Features include :

     * [] Request signature/attestation from other users/communities for one document or a set of document, Records.
-    * [] Sign/Attest said documents and Records.
+    * [] Manage Signature Requests - Sign/Attest/Decline/Reject
     * [] Request Access to verified Documents and Records from other users.
-    * [] Manage Access Requests received from other users and even other services.
+    * [] Manage Access Requests - Accept/Decline/Sent/Revoke/Cancel
-    * [] A passbook for SkillTokens, both earned and spent.
+    * [] A passbook for SkillTokens - Balance/Transactions

 ## Contributions